jamiekowalski/text-processing/rtf2md/README.md

 The bash script runs the RTF file through `textutil` (to get HTML), a Ruby script, `post_html.rb` to modify the footnotes as represented in the HTML file, `pandoc` to get Markdown, and another Ruby script to correctly format the footnotes.

 Note that lists are not converted correctly by pandoc.

+Before using the bash script, modify the paths to point to the locations of the Ruby scripts.